What is Spyware/Malware?

 But I have a Mac.
 I'm safe, right?

-With any platform's rise in popularity come more attacks.
-Spyware and malware for Mac are starting to appear, and while they are not particularly difficult to remove, this may change.
+With any platform's rise in popularity, come more attacks.
+Spyware and malware for Mac are starting to appear; and, while they are not particularly difficult to remove, this may change.
 The next malware to affect Macs will likely be more advanced, dangerous, and problematic.
 For the most part, malware on Macs is more inconvenient than anything else.
-AdwareMedic is a great, and free, application for OS X that quickly removes most pieces of malware.

 Great.
 I have spyware.
 How do I get rid of it?!

-There are a number of excellent (and free!) pieces of software to do this.
+There are a number of excellent (and free!) pieces of software to do this, we recommend MalwareBytes.

 How can I prevent this from happening again?